 Now if I run the Post Inventory Cost to G/L batch job as instructed in the second message G/L entries are created for the purchase receipt, the SQL table is cleared, and the Value Entry is updated.
 See below:

-The report output of the “Post Inventory Cost to G/L” shows entries have been created:
+of the “Post Inventory Cost to G/L” shows entries have been created:

 Below are the expected cost General Ledger entries created to the interim accounts. (in my previous example these were created immediately because I had Post Expected Costs to G/L switched ON)